-SMALL GRANTS & STRUCTURED GRANTS (\$10,000 OR LESS)
+SMALL GRANTS AND STRUCTURED GRANTS (\$10,000 OR LESS)

-The small grants are awarded quarterly on the second Friday of the month in January, April, July and October.
+The small grant deadlines are quarterly on the second Friday of the month in January, April, July, and October.
 These grants primarily fund projects that can be completed within 12 months.
 Small grants award notifications are sent 8 weeks after the application deadline.
-While there is no formal preapplication process for small grants, Grants Office staff are available to discuss your project both before and as you prepare your application.
+While there is no formal pre-application process for small grants, Grants Office staff are available to discuss your project both before and as you prepare your application.
 If not funded, you will receive feedback about your application to strengthen it for reapplication in another grant cycle.